medined/perl-5-by-example/perl_5_by_example/objects.md

       class, and <TT>Pen::qtyChange()</TT> refers to the <TT>qtyChange()</TT> function in the <TT>Pen</TT> class.
 This notation lets you uniquely identify any method in your script.</TD></TR></TBODY></TABLE>

-<H3><A name="Example: How One Class Can Contain Another">Example: How One Class
+### Example: How One Class Can Contain Another

-Can Contain Another</A></H3>Now that you have seen several objects in action, you probably realize that some class properties will be objects themselves.
+Now that you have seen several objects in action, you probably realize that some class properties will be objects themselves.
 For example, you might have a billing object that contains an inventory object, or you might use a car object inside a warehouse object.
 The possibilities are